-The rate of sedimentation (mg dry weight accumulated per day) was highest at the inflow end of Seton Lake (66 to 133 mg/day), which is closest to the diversion inputs, and lowest in the Anderson Lake samples (6 to 10 mg/day), which are outside the influence of the Carpenter diversion (Figure 3.6).
-The rate of sedimentation diminished from the inflow to the mid section, and further from the mid to the outflow section.
-Rates in the mid section ranged from 38 to 76 mg/day, and in the outflow section from 25 to 56 mg/day.
-This sedimentation gradient was maintained across each sampled season.
+The rate of sedimentation (mg dry weight accumulated per day) was highest at the inflow end of Seton Lake (67 to 150 mg/day), which is closest to the diversion inputs, and lowest in the Anderson Lake samples (7 to 36 mg/day), which are outside the influence of the Carpenter diversion (Figure 3.5).
+The rate of sedimentation in Seton Lake tended to diminish from the inflow to the mid section, and further from the mid to the outflow section.
+Rates in the mid section ranged from 38 to 103 mg/day, and in the outflow section from 19 to 66 mg/day.
+This sedimentation gradient was maintained across each sampled season (where data were available).
+Total accumulations tended to be approx. 11% to 26% higher during spring in 2017 compared to 2016 at each location.
+Accumulation rates during the other seasons were more similar among years.